Cullercoats Radio c/s GCC – photo by Roy McCallum

 We must to push many colleagues to take part at our yearly Event, last year like in the past edition there has been a massive partecipation with many colleagues not included in the list of partecipants and it has been a very nice surpirse against any prevision.
-There are still many Countries not reached by information about our Event and from U.S.A. – Unfortunately – still very few stations.
-Radio Officers are the men spent their lives in front a receiver watching 500 kHz and sending messages of any kind, our Category has gone but we know many aspects of radio waves and we cannot refuse to look forward to confirm the radio is still alive and in good health, the problem perhaps is another, there are many reasons to kill the radio and they are not properly justified by true facts but only using the famous word “OBSOLETE” we hear every day and everywhere for promoting the consumption of technological toys such as Smartphones, iPhones, Tablets and so on.
+There are still many Countries not reached by information about our Event and from U.S.A. and Far East – Unfortunately – still very few stations.
+Radio Officers are the men spent their lives in front a receiver watching 500 kHz and sending messages of any kind, our Category has gone but we know many aspects of radio waves and we cannot refuse to look forward to confirm the radio is still alive and in good health, the problem perhaps is another, there are many reasons to kill the radio and they are not properly justified by true facts but only using the famous word “OBSOLETE” we hear everyday and everywhere for promoting the consumption of technological toys such as Smartphones, iPhones, Tablets and so on.

-Morse Code, the main language used by Radio Officers on ships and at shore, has been the sole international language that granted for a century radio communications at sea, nowadays used by many amateurs radio needs to be protected against the interference due to Hi-tech products and communications, the Radio World is made at first of Morse communications and the code is easy to learn also if the tendency is to send and receive Morse with computer… the wrost way to take practice of the code, the code is not a digital mode it is a “very special human way” to establish a communication between two points of the Hearth with no wires and no computer, just a small, old and used radio and a wire dipole or at least a piece of wire.
+Morse Code, the main language used by Radio Officers on ships and at shore, has been the sole international language that granted for a century radio communications at sea, nowadays used by many amateurs radio needs to be protected against the interference due to Hi-tech products and web communications, the Radio World is made at first of Morse communications and the code is easy to learn also if the tendency is to send and receive Morse with computer… the wrost way to take practice of the code, the code is not a digital mode it is a “very special human way” to establish a communication between two points of the Hearth with no wires and no computer, just a small, old and used radio and a wire dipole or at least a piece of wire.